 Darren has been true to his guest blog post several months ago – continuing to develop stepping stones of acceptance, trust and friendship with my kids.
 He has been generous with his time, love and patience, planning and enabling outdoors adventures for all of us.

-We have encouraged and cajoled the kids to climb sand dunes and headlands, explore rock pools, scramble across rocks, swim in rock pools and snorkel.
+We have encouraged and cajoled his kids and mine to climb sand dunes and headlands, explore rock pools, scramble across rocks, swim in rock pools and snorkel.
 There have been many moments of protest and grizzling.
 But they have been more than offset by squeals of excitement, skipping, dancing, exploring and revelling in the natural surrounds.

 Each adventure has nourished, rejuvenated and energised all of our spirits.